Amplitude-Developer-Docs/amplitude-dev-center/docs/apis/dashboard-rest-api.md

 !!!note "Notes about query parameters"

     - For built-in Amplitude properties, valid values are `version`, `country`, `city`, `region`, `DMA`, `language`, `platform`, `os`, `device`, `device_type`, `start_version`, and `paying`.
-    - For custom defined user properties, the key should be formatted as "gp:name".
+    - For custom user properties, the key should be formatted as `gp:name`.

 | Parameter | Description |
 | --- | --- |